-If you believe that your exposure to Roundup has caused you health issues, especially non-Hodgkin’s lymphoma, do not wait to speak to a qualified attorney for answers to your legal questions.
+If you believe that your exposure to Roundup has caused you health issues, especially non-Hodgkin’s lymphoma, do not wait to speak to a qualified attorney in Cincinnati for answers to your legal questions.
 You may be able to file a Roundup lawsuit to pursue compensation for your damages.

 WHAT THE FUTURE HOLDS FOR ROUNDUP